-This first category introduces the six most commonly used 3D printer filaments in desktop 3D printing, popular for their ease of use and their physical properties.
+This first category introduces the six most commonly used 3D printer filament types in desktop 3D printing, popular for their ease of use and their physical properties.

-In addition to providing general information for each of the following filaments, this section also attempts to present a comparison of their properties, as well as suggest in which situations they might be used.
+In addition to providing general information for each of the following 3D printer filament types, this section also attempts to present a comparison of their properties, as well as suggest in which situations they might be used.

 We apologize in advance to any readers who have knowledge about 3D printing materials; some of the following information could be a bit of review.

 In the realm of home 3D printing, polylactic acid (PLA) is king.
-Although it’s often compared to ABS – next in line to the throne – PLA is easily the most popular 3D printer filament, and for good reason.
+Although it’s often compared to ABS – next in line to the throne – PLA is easily the most popular 3D printer filament type, and for good reason.

 To see further comparisons between PLA and ABS, check out the following article: PLA vs ABS: Filaments for 3D Printing Explained & Compared.